qauchida/s18-a3-pokemon-hierarchy-qauchida/README.md

 [uml]:https://github.com/ICSatKCC/PokemonObjectHierarchy/blob/master/PokemonUMLDiagram.png "Pokemon UML Diagram"
 ----
 What is included in this repository:
- * Pokemon.java abstract superclass for all Pokemon species
+ * Pokemon.java - abstract superclass for all Pokemon species
-  * This is basically an extension of your first assignment Pokemon with some extra data fields and some abstract methods required of the subclasses.
+  * This is basically an extension of your first assignment Pokemon with some new data fields and some abstract methods required of the subclasses.

  * Bulbasaur.java - Highest level subclass in the Grass|Poison dual-type Bulbasaur family
  * Ivysaur.java - Middle level subclass in the Bulbasaur family
  * Venusaur.java - Bottom level subclass in the Bulbasaur family

- * Interfaces (representing Pokemon types): These only implement constants that hold two descriptors, color and type as a String and arrays that hold allowed fast and special attacks and their respective power values.
+ * Interfaces (representing Pokemon types): These only implement constants.
+Two are Strings that hold descriptors, color and type, four are arrays that hold Strings of allowed fast and special attack names and their respective power values.
    * FireType.java
    * FlyingType.java
    * GrassType.java